V&A Dundee

 Scotland, United Kingdom

-The V&A Dundee is a Scottish museum focused on design and applied arts; the museum’s iconic building was designed by Japanese architect Kengo Kuma.
+The V&A Dundee is a Scottish museum focused on design and applied arts.
+Its iconic building was designed by Japanese architect Kengo Kuma.

 Kengo Kuma’s building